|

 1.

-The word is telling us its meaning (30 minutes) |
+TITLE OF THE LESSON The word is telling us its meaning (30 minutes) |

 2.

-CURRICULUM AREA & GRADE LEVEL
+CURRICULUM AREA & GRADE LEVEL 10th grade Chemistry |

 3A.
 STUDENT

-There are 38 students in the classroom.
+INFORMATION: English Language Learners There are 38 students in the classroom.
 One former ELD student that has been reclassified.
 Her name is Laura 1.)
 Readiness Level 2.)
 Learning Profile 3.)
 Interest.
 Chemistry is not a mandatory class.
 The students choose to be here.
-They have some kind of motivation |
+They have some kind of motivation | |

 |

-A. Enduring Understanding.
+4. RATIONALE A. Enduring Understanding.
 There are many words that we use in Science in general, and in Chemistry in particular that have Greek or Latin roots, by just looking at those words, and if we know about prefixes and suffixes we can know the meaning of that word or concept.
 B. Essential Questions What is the word telling us about a concept?
 Why knowing the words origins can be useful?
 C. Reason for Instructional Strategies and Student Activities Trying to integrate a vocabulary lesson in my concept course.
-The information that we can obtain will help is an enduring understanding |
+The information that we can obtain will help is an enduring understanding | |

 |